ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ~~~
 {: #target-format title="Proxy Address Format"}

-Once assigned, the allocated IP and ports cannot be updated mid-stream.
+Note that since the addresses are conveyed in HTTP response headers,
+a subsequent change of addresses on the proxy cannot be conveyed to the client.

 # Proxy behavior